Is the left right political spectrum still applicable

 Long answer is

-You have to explain or know what your plotting on the spectrum
+You have to explain or know what youre plotting on the spectrum

-Look at NZ the social democrat party NZ Labour brought in neo liberalism in 1984, it later refused to sign the declaration on indigenous rights under Helen Clark leaders who also lowered corporate tax rate 2% and had a 50,000 immigration policy .
-The next govt National (formed from liberal party and the reform party) sold state assets and reduced workers rights but also increased immigration by double on average . increased the government debt and spent .
-Our most right wing party a neo liberal party was formed from that disasterous 1984 labour party.
+Look at NZ the social democrat party NZ Labour brought in neo liberalism in 1984, it later refused to sign the declaration on indigenous rights under Helen Clark ,and also lowered the corporate tax rate 2% and had a 50,000 immigration policy .
+The next govt National (formed from liberal party and the reform party) sold state assets and reduced workers rights but also increased immigration by double on average to 100,000 . increased the government debt massively and spent .
+Our most right wing party a neo liberal party was formed from that disastrous 1984 Labour party.

-They do what they need to to make the emoney economy function to provide jobs and get voted back in.
-This has blurred the lines on the righ side of the spectrum.
+They do what ever they need to do to make the money economy function to provide jobs and get voted back in.
+This has blurred the lines on the right side of the spectrum.
+The left is still anti-capitalist and not standing in elections so tends to get forgotten about .

-Meanwhile poor USA has 2 right wing liberal parties on economics that favour big business and oligarchs and only differ on social issues like human rights.
+Meanwhile poor old USA has main 2 right wing liberal parties on economics that favour big business and oligarchs and only differ on social issues like human rights.

 Lets dive into it;

-In the new national assembly of the people during the French Revolution 1789 the radical progressives of the socialists and liberals sat on the left and the conservatives who were trying to protect (conserve) the monarchy and the existing system sat on the right.
+In the new national assembly of the people the radical progressives of the socialists and liberals sat on the left and the conservatives who were trying to protect (conserve) the monarchy and the existing authoritarian system or at least slow that change sat on the right.
 Originally they were seating positions but now refer to ideology.

 The radicals became the utopian socialists and later Karl Marx rebutted utopian socialism and espoused communism which coincided with the rise of anarchism .
-Anarchism while in conflict with Marxism on implementation is still considered communism as most definitions of anarchism fit Marxs description of communism, of not class, no state and no money.
+Anarchism while in conflict with Marxism on implementation is still considered communism as most definitions of anarchism fit Marxs description of communism.
+Communism being a society of no class, no state and no money.
 They were both in the 1st international until most anarchists left over disagreements.

-When Classic liberalism faltered and failed in the great depression , after WWII some liberals moved left and introduced modern aka social liberalism to help society by using government to create equal opportunity and reduce privilege .
+When Classic liberalism faltered and failed in the great depression , after WWII some liberals moved left and introduced modern liberalism aka social liberalism to help society by using government to reduce privilege and create equal opportunity.
 They still believed in meritocracy and unequal outcome.
-After the 1970s oil crises faulted capitalism again the neo liberals came to power and moved liberalism back further right.
-Neo liberals were classic liberals with government market intervention especially with monetary policys to make the failing free market work as advocated by Milton Friedman.
+After the 1970s oil crises and stagflation capitalism faulted again, Milton Friedman introduced his neo liberalism and "liberal conservative" parties came to power in UK (Thatcher) and USA (Reagan) neo liberals came to power and moved liberalism back further right.
+Neo liberals were classic liberals with government market intervention especially with monetary policy to make the failing free market work as advocated by Milton Friedman.

 This recent USA orientated single axis spectrum frequently shown describes government style and social issues but not economics.